poteto/no.lol/content/blog/2020-05-11-this-time-is-different/index.md

 Learning a new language that was unlike anything I had used before was humbling.
 I struggled for hours trying to understand pattern matching.
 Variable declarations are one of the first things you learn as a total beginner in any programming language.
 Yet here I was struggling to understand it, despite having done this for a few years.

 It forced me to expand my perspective on different techniques and an appreciation for why they were used.
-Almost everything has a use, and that finding a satisfying solution that is always better in 100% of use cases is rare.
+Almost everything has a use.
+Finding a satisfying solution that is always better in 100% of use cases is exceedingly rare.
 As much as I enjoyed the functional nature of Elixir and  recursing everywhere, I realized that some things are more efficiently solved with a good old `for` loop.
 Both techniques have their place.

 https://twitter.com/potetotes/status/1256254398121955328